Division of Allergy and Immunology News

-Read the latest news from Northwestern University Feinberg School of Medicine’s Department of Medicine, Division of Allergy/Immunology.
-The links below take you to articles where you can learn more about our faculty’s latest achievements, awards, and honors.
+Read the latest news from Northwestern University Feinberg School of Medicine’s Department of Medicine, Division of Allergy and Immunology.
+The links below take you to articles where you can learn more about our faculty’s latest achievements, awards and honors.

 Northwestern University professors Luisa Iruela-Arispe, PhD, Murali Prakriya, PhD, Linda A. Teplin, PhD and Teri W. Odom, PhD, have been selected as 2022 fellows of the American Association for the Advancement of Science (AAAS), the largest general scientific society in the world.